kjappelbaum/oximachinetool/README.md

 TOOLS_EXAMPLE_DIR="../custom-tools"
 ```

+4.4 Create the file _SECRET_KEY_ in the folder _tools-barebone/webservice_ containing a random string of at least 16 characters.

-4.4 With above changes, basic layout for _custom-tool_ is ready and it can be run locally as:
+4.5 With above changes, basic layout for _custom-tool_ is ready and it can be run locally as:

 ```
 ./run-example.sh   # launch the server at http://127.0.0.1:5000
 ```

-4.5 To build and launch the docker container for custom tool:
+4.6 To build and launch the docker container for custom tool:

 ```
 ./build-docker.sh